 A penalty kick shoot-out is used to determine the outcome of a tied game.
 The penalty kick shoot-out will initially consist of five penalty shots per team.
 At the conclusion of these shots the team who has scored the most goals will be declared the winner.
 Note that a winner can be declared before the conclusion of the penalty shoot-out if a team can no longer win, i. e. a team requires 3 goals to win but only has 2 attempts remaining.
-If the two teams still remained tied then a sudden death shoot-out will follow until a definite winner is found.
+If the two teams still remain tied then a sudden death shoot-out will follow until a definite winner is found.

 The procedure for each attempt is the same as for the normal penalty kick described in Section 3.7.
 For the first five attempts, the standard time limit of 1 minute is applied.
 However, for the sixth and later attempts the time limit is two minutes.
-These attempts will be timed, i. e. if both teams score, the faster team wins, but only if the faster team is at least two seconds faster than the other team.
+These attempts will be timed, i.e. if both teams score, the faster team wins, but only if the faster team is at least two seconds faster than the other team.
 Otherwise, the timed attempt is repeated until a winner is found.

-Each team selects an attacking robot and a memory stick to be used in the penalty kick shoot-out.
-They also select a goalie robot and a memory stick for this robot.
-The memory sticks cannot be changed in between kicks.
+Each team selects an attacking robot to be used in the penalty kick shoot-out.
+They also select a goalie robot.
+The software on the robots cannot be changed in between kicks.